Palestinians scramble for safety as Israel pounds sealed-off Gaza Strip to punish Hamas

 Israel stepped up its offensive on Tuesday, expanding the mobilization of reservists to 360,000, according to Israeli media.
 Israel’s military said Tuesday that it had regained effective control over areas Hamas attacked in its south, and of the Gaza border.

-A looming question is whether Israel will launch a ground assault into Gaza — a 40 kilometer-long (25 mile-long) strip of land wedged among Israel, Egypt and the Mediterranean Sea that is home to 2.3 million people and has been governed by Hamas since 2007.
+A looming question is whether Israel will launch a ground assault into Gaza — a 40-kilometer (25-mile) strip of land wedged among Israel, Egypt and the Mediterranean Sea that is home to 2.3 million people and has been governed by Hamas since 2007.

 On Tuesday, a large part of Gaza City’s Rimal neighborhood was reduced to rubble after warplanes bombarded it for hours the night before.
 Residents found buildings torn in half or demolished to mounds of concrete and rebar.
 Cars were flattened and trees burned out on residential streets transformed into moonscapes.